pegasystems/pega-helm-charts/docs/upgrading-pega-deployment-zero-downtime.md

 - Your deployment is running Pega Platform 8.4.2 or later.

-- You use the Pega-provided Helm charts that support ZDT upgrades (version 1.4.4 and later).
+- You use the Pega-provided Helm charts that support ZDT upgrades (version 1.6.0 and later).

 ## Upgrading Pega Platform with zero-downtime using Helm charts – 120 minutes

 To keep your system current using the zero-downtime upgrade process by using Helm charts, you must customize your existing `pega` Helm chart with the specific, required or settings.
 This includes referencing the latest Pega-provided Docker images that are available for your release.

-The Pega zero-downtime upgrade process takes about 180 minutes total.
+The Pega zero-downtime upgrade process takes about 180 minutes total, but varies, depending on your deployment details.

 ### Updating the Pega configuration files to your Helm installation on your local system

-To complete an upgrade using the charts in the Pega-provided repository of Helm charts you must update the repository so you use chart version 1.4.4 or later.
+To complete an upgrade using the charts in the Pega-provided repository of Helm charts you must update the repository so you use chart version 1.6.0 and later.

 1. To update the Pega repository to your Helm installation, enter: